Deepwise-AILab/ChestX-Det-Dataset/README.md

 ChestX-Det is an improved version of ChestX-Det10 https://github.com/Deepwise-AILab/ChestX-Det10-Dataset.
 On the basis of ChestX-Det10, we add ***three*** new categoires and 35 new images (from NIH ChestX-14).
 Besides, the **segmentation** annotations are also provided.

+ChestX-Det consists of 3578 images from NIH ChestX-14.
+We invite three board-certified radiologists to annotate them with 13 common categories of diseases or abnormalities.

 The 13 categories are Atelectasis, Calcification, ***Cardiomegaly***, Consolidation, ***Diffuse Nodule***, Effusion, Emphysema, Fibrosis, Fracture, Mass, Nodule, ***Pleural Thickening***, Pneumothorax.

 ## Annotation: